python/mypy/docs/source/config_file.rst

 Miscellaneous strictness flags
 ******************************

+``allow_untyped_globals`` (bool, default False)
+    Causes mypy to suppress errors caused by not being able to fully infer the types of global and class variables.

 ``allow_redefinition`` (bool, default False)
     Allows variables to be redefined with an arbitrary type, as long as the redefinition is in the same block and nesting level as the original definition.